 An attractive hybrid elm selection with a dense canopy, an upright spreading habit and large shiny leaves, very resistant to Dutch elm disease; makes a superb street tree or shade tree for home landscapes; very adaptable to adverse conditions

-Cathedral Elm has dark green foliage throughout the season.
+Cathedral Elm has dark green deciduous foliage on a tree with an upright spreading habit of growth.
 The serrated pointy leaves turn yellow in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Cathedral Elm is a deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.